Take an international look at the key areas of corporate governance, and corporate and commercial law.

-Through this course you'll explore the differences in laws and governance in countries across the globe, and how they respond to economic and social pressures.
+Throughout this course you'll explore the differences in laws and governance in countries across the globe, and how they respond to economic and social pressures.
 You'll assess these approaches in times of economic stability and in crisis, with a particular focus on corporate governance and on commercial transactions.

 Your learning will reflect the latest innovations in legal education.
 You'll work in a student law firm to complete a number of problem-based learning exercises based on a series of varied real-life corporate commercial transactions and matters developed in consultation with legal practitioners.

-Towards the end of your time with us, you'll work on a 15,000 word dissertation on a topic of your choice.
+Towards the end of your degree, you'll work on a 12,000-word dissertation on a topic of your choice.

 Discover your funding options to help with tuition fees and living costs.

 We'll confirm more funding opportunities for students joining us in 2024/25 throughout the year.

 If you've successfully completed an undergraduate degree at York you could be eligible for a 10% Masters fee discount.